endlessm/azafea/docs/source/protocol.rst

 - String
 - GVariant symbol: ``s``
+- A date string, indicating the beginning of the aggregation period.
+Aggregation is performed based on the client computer's local time.
-- Date string format: ``YYYY-MM-DD``
+- Date string format:
-- Beginning of the period, with aggregation done using user’s computer time
+  - ``YYYY-MM-DD`` for events aggregated by calendar day
+  - ``YYYY-MM`` for events aggregated by calendar month, with the period implicitly beginning on the 1st of the month

 Count
 +++++